 Jesus is more than just “a great guy,” as I used to believe.

 cavemoms knew a thing or two about raising their babies.

 sustainable results are better than quick ones.

-if you are still here, there is still a purpose for your life.
+as long as you are still here on Earth, there is still a purpose for your life.